Family Consumer Science Department

 This course is an introduction to culinary arts and provides the student with background and training in the basic skills needed to enter the food service career field.
 Through classroom instruction and laboratory experiences, the student will acquire knowledge and skills necessary for entry level employment in restaurants and other food service establishments.

-This course provides the student with specific skills in quantity food preparation.
+This course provides students with specific skills in large-quantity food preparation.
 Students will operate a bakery, cater dinners, and run a restaurant.
 By learning how to prepare and serve a wide variety of foods and meals, students will be prepared for jobs in the food service industry or for further education.
-This class meets two periods a day/10 periods a week.
+THIS IS A DOUBLE-PERIOD CLASS.

-CULINARY ARTS ON THE JOB TRAINING (COLLEGE PREP3) 11-12
+CULINARY ARTS ON THE JOB TRAINING (HONORS) 11-12

 Students enrolled in Culinary Arts Training II may elect to participate in an on-the-job training program.
 The instructor will place students in food service jobs in area restaurants, factory feeders, caterers, or institutions.
 These will be beginning jobs in food service with the goal of advancement to better positions.
 In order to receive credit, students must satisfactorily complete a minimum of 240 hours on the job over a six month period.

-PREREQUISITE: Must be enrolled in Culinary Arts Training II; must be at least sixteen years of age.
+PREREQUISITE: Must be at least sixteen years of age

 INFANT/TODDLER PRACTICUM I (COLLEGE PREP) 11-12

-Students who have completed Child Development, Child Psychology, or Birth Through Two may elect to participate in the Infant/Toddler program at DHS.
+Students who have completed Child Development or Child Psychology may elect to participate in the Infant/Toddler program at DHS.
 Students will gain practical experience in working with infants and toddlers and develop competencies as daycare providers.
-Interested students must apply in the spring to gain entrance into the next fall semester program.
-This course will assist in preparation for acquiring a National Child Development Associate (CDA) credential from the National Association of Education of Young Children, Council for Professional Recognition.